wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-messaging-public-folders/includes/manage-hold-discovery.md

 - **eDiscovery Manager**.Members of this role group can view and manage their own cases.
 Managers can add other managers, but by default will only see cases they own.
 - **eDiscovery Administrator**.
 People in this role group have all the permissions of eDiscovery Managers, and they can view all cases in the organization.
 After assigning themselves, eDiscovery Administrators can also export case data and manage cases.

-These roles are controlled in the **Permissions** section of the compliance center.
+These roles are controlled in the **Permissions** section of the compliance portal.
 Select the **eDiscovery Manager** permission and edit either the Manager or Administrator role.

 :::image type="content" source="../media/ediscovery-manager.png" alt-text="Screenshot of the permissions page in the Microsoft Purview compliance portal with the e Discovery Manager selected and the assigned roles shown in an open pane." lightbox="../media/ediscovery-manager.png" border="false":::